uwmadisonieee/Tutorials/Linux/Workshop_Guide.md

 ## Getting Around

-Before we start moving around in the terminal I want you to realize that the files in the terminal are the **same** thing as the files in your file explore GUI
+Before we start moving around in the terminal I want you to realize that the files in the terminal are the **same** thing as the files in your file explorer GUI

 ![Files](Linux_Workshop_Image_5.png)